criticalcsed/criticalcsed/program.md

 The [deadlines](https://education.uw.edu/admissions/deadlines?_ga=2.132379149.263362124.1621211241-27049089.1577997472) for the program are the **beginning of October** each year, for Spring start the following calendar year.
 That means you'll want to prepare materials and ask any questions that you have the summer before you want to apply.

+If you're currently an undergrad, here are a few possible timelines:

+* _Apply in Autumn, graduate in Winter, start in Spring_.
+This doesn't leave much time for a break, but doesn't require planning any gap time.
+* _Graduate in Spring, apply in Autumn, start the next Spring_.
+This offers a 9 month gap, which is time for a break and time to work.
+You can even apply to substitute teach without certification, giving you a bit of experience in secondary classrooms before you begin.

 Reach out to the College for any questions about the Masters in Teaching.
 If you have questions about the CS endorsement, you can reach Professor [Amy J. Ko](mailto:ajko@uw.edu) with any questions.